Note: Post updated in 2019.

 For something more ornate, there’s the Magnum by Boker Duke Damascus Folder.
 This handsome pocket knife features a 2.5-inch Damascus blade with a burl wood handle enclosed by two etched bolsters.
 From point to butt, the Duke is a fantastic knife to look at.

 This is one of those knives that looks regal and expensive without breaking the bank.

 Does your gift recipient already have a ton of foldings knives and fixed blades?
 Try getting him or her a set of throwing knives.
-This set from United Cutlery and legend Gil Hibben comes with three competition-grade throwing knives that are durable and great for everyone.
+This set from Smith & Wesson comes with six throwing knives that are durable and great for everyone.

 Knife throwing is quickly becoming a popular sport that people can play in the comfort of their own backyard.
 Start a new tradition with this set.